 A Soldiers Life Field Trip

-"A Soldier's Life" is an interactive, curriculum-based, program that invites students to explore the promises made to soldiers, in contrast to the actual conditions they faced--especially during the 1779-1780 winter encampment at Morristown.
-The students also consider the impact of the encampment on neighboring civilians, whose lives were changed by the presence of the Continental Army for six months--for example, timber cut down by the troops, for shelter and firewood, and renting rooms to officers.
+"A Soldier's Life" is an interactive, curriculum-based, program that invites students to explore the lives and sacrifices of the Continental Army soldiers that fought for American Independence--especially during the 1779-1780 winter encampment at Morristown.
+The students also consider the impact of the encampment on neighboring civilians, whose lives were changed by the presence of the army for six months--for example, timber cut down by the troops, for shelter and firewood, and renting rooms to officers.

 If the teacher has an additional twenty (20) minutes after the program, and wishes the students to participate in a soldier's drill ( a "training exercise' with the students utilizing wooden "muskets") she/he needs to discuss this with the ranger.
-Please advise the Park Ranger upon your arrival and remember to inform your transportation that the program will now last two hours and fifty minutes.
+Please advise the Park Ranger upon your arrival and remember to inform your transportation that the program will last a minimum of two hours.

 - Colonial History, History, Revolutionary War, Social Studies